bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

 # Open questions
 [open-questions]: #open-questions

-* Should the pooling instance allocator implementation be behind a cargo feature?
+* Should the pooling instance allocator implementation be behind a cargo feature or in a separate crate?

 * The defaults for `PoolingLimits` are inspired by Lucet's default limits.
 Are these sufficient for general use?